wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/simulation-gui.rst

 Simulation User Interface
 =========================

-WPILib has extended HAL simulation to introduce a graphical user interface (GUI) component.
-This allows teams to easily visualize their robots inputs and outputs.
+WPILib has extended robot simulation to introduce a graphical user interface (GUI) component.
+This allows teams to easily visualize their robot's inputs and outputs.

 Enabling the GUI
 ----------------